yazzymettawa/as.180.369/materials/draft/README.md

         - How to find and document missing packages?

 **Homework**
-- Continue working on the Introduction and Abstract for final papers.
+- Complete NASA course and quiz so you get certificate
-- Use ChatGPT to improve your writing.
-Please save your ChatGPT prompts in your commit messages.
+- Continue working on the Literature Review and Abstract for final papers.
-- Spread out commit messages over at least three days.
+- Make a start on the introduction

 **Helpful notes**
 - Abstract: